MoritzKronberger/portfolio/content/projects/markdown/learning-sign-language.md

 ## Frontend

-For the frontend Vue.js Version 3 and TpeScript were chosen as our framework.
+For the frontend Vue.js Version 3 and TypeScript were chosen as our framework.
 This allows using the Vue composition API together with the script setup syntax and also made it possible to use reactive objects as a straightforward way of state management.

 Apart from general frontend development my task was the client-side implementation of our SLR solution using TensorFlow.js.